Azure/Spark-Operationalization-On-Azure/README.md

 Copy the batch_score.py from the [Azure ML vNext git repo](https://github.com/Azure/AzureML-vNext) to your local machine.

-This is the pySpark script that defines scoring web service for your food inspections model.
+This is the PySpark script that defines scoring web service for your food inspections model.

 From the command prompt on your machine, type the following CLI command to deploy your web service: